DynAsty Toy Fox Terriers

-Updated April 2021: Check out Facebook Page for pictures and videos of our current litter(s).
-Our spring puppies are here, and we are hoping for puppies in summer 2021.
-The spring babies are spoken for, but we could have availability for our summertime puppies depending on the litter size.
+3) Click here to check out our FACEBOOK PAGE for pictures and videos of our current and past babies.
+We are hoping for puppies in the winter.
 We also know some friends having puppies, so we can share that info as well.
 If you'd like more info on future litters and our waiting list, please email us at [email protected]

 Other Information: Please contact us with questions and info about our waiting list... if you do not want to wait for one of our babies we will try to refer you to other reputable breeders who may have puppies available before us.
 Please don't buy your puppy from a pet store!
 Nearly all pet-store puppies come from puppy mills.
 I know most pet store puppies are cute and I know you want to "save them"...
 I do too, but in doing this you're only making room for another puppy in the pet store.
 Although we are a "show breeder" we place the majority of our puppies in companion homes because we will NOT place our kids in "kennel-type" homes.
 So, if you're looking for a pet puppy please don't be intimidated by the the fact that we show our fur-kids, contact us if you're looking for a long-term four-legged tft kid to welcome into your family.
 Our email address is [email protected]